7mind/izumi-chibi-ts/README.md

 ## Comparison with distage

-DITS implements the core concepts of distage with TypeScript-specific adaptations:
+distage implements the core concepts of distage with TypeScript-specific adaptations:

 **Similarities:**
 - Staged DI with Planner/Producer separation